Jazzssmine/Jazzssmine.github.io/_posts/2020-12-14-Do-you-want-to-grab-attentions-on-Twitter.md

     <center> <img src="/images/user18670andUser17159.svg" width = "900" height = "600"/></center>

+    As shown in the figure, both user 17159 and user 18670 gain more retweets when using hastags.
+And although having less followers, user 17159 can get a fairly large amount of retweets when including hashtags in the tweets.

     From above analysis, we realize that, if you already have many followers, you might not need to do much to get retweets; but if you do not, just like user 17159, **it's a smart choice to post with hashtags**, which will make your posts seen by more people!